Pancake sorting

 The pancake graph P4 can be constructed recursively from 4 copies of P3 by assigning a different element from the set {1, 2, 3, 4} as a suffix to each copy.

 An n-pancake graph is a graph whose vertices are the permutations of n symbols from 1 to n and its edges are given between permutations transitive by prefix reversals.
 It is a regular graph with n! vertices, its degree is n−1.
-The pancake sorting problem and the problem to obtain the diameter of the pancake graph is equivalent.[17]
+The pancake sorting problem and the problem to obtain the diameter of the pancake graph are equivalent.[16]

 The pancake graph of dimension n, Pn can be constructed recursively from n copies of Pn−1, by assigning a different element from the set {1, 2, …, n} as a suffix to each copy.